fs-aug25-Monolit-Digital/nice-gadgets-monolit/README.md

 This significantly improves user experience by helping users find the desired product faster and more efficiently.

+---

+### ✅ Light & Dark Mode (Tailwind CSS + DaisyUI)

+The application supports both **Light Mode** and **Dark Mode**, implemented using **Tailwind CSS** together with **DaisyUI** theme extensions.

+Theme features include:

+- Seamless switching between light and dark themes
+- Custom styling built on top of DaisyUI themes
+- Consistent colors for backgrounds, text, borders, and UI elements
+- Improved accessibility and visual comfort for users

+Using DaisyUI allows scalable and maintainable theming while keeping the codebase clean and flexible.

+---

 ### ✅ Toast / Notification System

 The application includes a custom notification system to give instant feedback, for example: